 To put it simply, an intersection is a point where two or more geometric figures meet.

-The intersection of two or more lines is a point.
-On the other hand, the intersection of two or more planes is a line.
+If two or more lines intersect then they intersect at a point.
+On the other hand, if two or more planes intersect then their intersection is a line.

 4. Parallel Lines